iamsanteri/sentience-blog/README.md

 ## Santeri's Note

-After burning fingers initially, I decided to not use any experimental features or typescript for my first custiom Next.js project.
+After burning fingers initially, I decided to not use any experimental features or typescript for my first custom NextJS project.

 ## Learn More